Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/trivia.md

 * **Pattern flexibility:** You are not limited to load components by unique HTML elements.
 A hook can have any form, be any element or even consist of just text (see the ["Emoji parser" example]({{ "documentation/v3/parsers#example-2-emoji-parser" | relative_url }})).
 * **Lazy-loading:** You can easily set up components to [lazily-load]({{ "documentation/v3/configuration#lazy-loading-components" | relative_url }}) only when they appear in the content instead of having to load all the code upfront.
 * **Scope:** When using Angular elements, web components will automatically load from anywhere in the DOM as they are globally registered with the browser.
 With this library, you can always specify exactly which components to look for in which content.
-* **Communication:** In Angular elements, it can be difficult to establish communication between all loaded components.
-With the [Standalone mode]({{ "documentation/v3/standalone" | relative_url }}) of this library, they are naturally connected through the same injector and call call upon the same providers/services to transfer data.
+* **Communication:** If you have a parent app that uses Angular elements to load components into a piece of content, it is difficult to communicate with them.
+With this library, you can easily use the [context object (or dependency injection)]({{ "documentation/v3/component-features" | relative_url }}) to transfer data.
 * **Bindings:** In Angular elements, all inputs are strings by default and you will have to manually turn them into booleans, arrays, objects etc. yourself.
 This library parses them automatically for you, much like a normal Angular template.
 * **Projected content:** Angular elements doesn't normally render projected content in the component's `<ng-content>`.
 There is a workaround involving `<slot>`, but its not ideal.
 This library renders `<ng-content>` normally.